This page is a part of NCSL’s comprehensive campaign finance portfolio. For related resources, visit the Campaign Finance Overview.

 These programs are funded through a tax return checkoff, whereby citizens choose whether they want to contribute $3 from their taxes to the Hawaii Election Campaign Fund.

 The map below shows the states that have a public financing system in place, and which kind is available.

 Public Financing for Parties

 Florida (Fla.
 Stat.
-99.103) remits to political parties most of the candidate filing fees that are collected from that party, with 15 percent reserved for the general fund.
+99.103) remits to political parties most of the candidate filing fees collected from that party, with 15% reserved for the state’s general fund.

 Iowa statute I.C.A. § 68A.601 provides an example of a tax check-off plan for political parties, whereby any person whose tax liability for the year is $1.50 or more can send $1.50 to the Iowa election campaign fund when they submit their tax return.

-If you don't find the information you need, please contact our elections team at 303-364-7700 or firstname.lastname@example.org.
-NCSL staff can do specialized searches for legislators and legislative staff.
+If you don't find the information you need, please contact our elections team at 303-364-7700 or email NCSL using the contact form at left.
+NCSL staff can do specialized research for legislators and legislative staff.